 They operate in the central part of the defence just in front of the goalkeeper.
 Most formations have two central defenders; however some very successful Italian teams have triumphed with three central defenders.

-Central Defenders Marking Tactics
+Central Defender Marking Tactics

 Although all team tactics are different the main two central defenders strategies are: